FTChinese/subscription-api/_doc/iap.md

 | pending_renewal_info | premium.apple_pending_renewal      |
 | latest_receipt       | file_store.apple_receipt           |

-The `environment` field is saved along each row to all the tables mentioned here so that we know from which environment each row is generated.
+The `environment` field is saved along with each row to all the tables mentioned here so that we know from which environment each row is generated.

 Note the `latest_receipt` is original saved to disk.
 Later it is also save to Redis.
 Then we also save a copy to MySQL, therefore a receipt might appear in three places: